Questions & answers:

 A leader is someone who has the capability to make decisions concerning other people or concerning himself.
 Before one acts as a leader he or she has to have experience, charisma or credibility comes along with experience.

-Experince in my book is something that comes along with ones life not just the ideas that come along when someone is studying or reading books.
+Experience in my book is something that comes along with ones life not just the ideas that come along when someone is studying or reading books.
 As a leader one has to treat people with respect but also be able to say the right things at the right place, give positive feedback but also the hard ones.
 It´s better to give criticism to a worker privately than publicly.

 A leader also shows people how the work is done according to company policy and also listens to workers and helps them with achieving goals and also personal (also team) satisfaction.

 I do believe I could be a great leader.
 In the past I have seen many types of leadership.
 True leaders are close to workers not behind the wall or shouting from their ivory tower.
-Along with leadership comes of course the responsibility of making results and also making analysis, analysing potential customers, keeping key customers and finding new ones, how business deals are made and closed (customer satisfaction).
+Along with leadership comes of course the responsibility of making results and also making analysis, analysis of potential customers, keeping key customers and finding new ones, how business deals are made and closed (customer satisfaction).

 In any sphere of life success only comes to those who know